 If the room has electric baseboard heaters, leave a minimum of 3/4" between the surface of the flooring and the bottom of the heaters, allowing heat to circulate properly.

-NOTE: Gapping and buckling can develop if expansion space requirements are not followed.
+NOTE: Gapping and buckling can develop if expansion space and contraction overlay are not followed requirements are not followed.